SAFEERHYDER/repo-us-acq/README.md

 # repo-us-acq
-This repository is used to manage ---- project files
+This repository is used to manage ---- project files.
+I have added an example line.